Randomly Assigned First Differences?: Application

 \paragraph{Re-analysis of the stacked regression in the paper's Table 2 Column (2).} The paper's Table 2 Column (2) contains a stacked FD regression with three periods and two first-differences, of $\Delta Y_t$ on $\Delta D_t$ and a fixed effect (FE) for the second FD.
 The coefficient on $\Delta D_t$ is equal to $-0.81$ (s.e.=$0.16$).
-Instead, we regress $\Delta Y_t - E_t(\Delta Y_t|D_{t-1})$ on $\Delta D_t - E_t(\Delta D_t|D_{t-1})$, and an FE for the second FD.
+Instead, we start by assuming that $E(\Delta Y_t|D_{t-1})$ is linear, and regress $\Delta Y_t$ on $\Delta D_t$ and $D_{t-1}$.
+The coefficient on $\Delta D_t$ is equal to -0.60, it is significantly different from zero (s.e.=0.15), and statistically different from the paper's coefficient ($H=7.55$).
+Next, we regress $\Delta Y_t - E(\Delta Y_t|D_{t-1})$ on $\Delta D_t - E(\Delta D_t|D_{t-1})$, and an FE for the second FD.
 The conditional expectations in each period are estimated using Lasso.
-The slope coefficient is equal to $-0.54$, it is insignificant (s.e. = 0.42), and not statistically different from the paper's coefficient ($H=0.40$).
-If NN is employed to estimate the conditional expectations, we obtain an estimated coefficient equal to $-0.52$, not different from zero (s.e. = 0.45), and statistically equal to the paper's coefficient ($H=0.41$).
+The coefficient on $\Delta D_t$ is equal to $-0.54$, it is significant (s.e.=0.14), and statistically different from the paper's coefficient ($H=7.18$).
+Using NN to estimate the conditional expectations, we obtain a coefficient equal to $-0.50$, different from zero (s.e.=0.15), and statistically different from the paper's coefficient ($H=12.24$).

-\paragraph{Re-analysis of the reduced-form of the 2SLS regression in the paper's Table 2 Column (7).} On top of FD OLS regressions, \cite{acemoglu2016import} also estimate FD 2SLS regressions, where $\Delta D$ is instrumented by $\Delta Z$, the change in industries' Chinese-import-penetration ratio in eight other high-income countries.
-We reanalyze the reduced-form regression attached to the two-periods FD 2SLS regression in Table 2 Column (7) of the paper, namely a regression of $\Delta Y$ on $\Delta Z$ taking first differences from 1999 to 2007 as before.
+\paragraph{Re-analysis of the reduced-form of the IV regression in the paper's Table 2 Column (7).} On top of FD OLS regressions, \cite{acemoglu2016import} also estimate FD IV regressions, where $\Delta D$ is instrumented by $\Delta Z$, the change in industries' Chinese-import-penetration ratio in eight other high-income countries.
+We reanalyze the reduced-form regression attached to the two-period FD IV in Table 2 Column (7) of the paper, namely a regression of $\Delta Y$ on $\Delta Z$ taking first differences from 1999 to 2007 as before.
 The coefficient on $\Delta Z$ is negative and significant ($-1.40$, s.e.=0.38).
 Instead, we regress $\Delta Y - E(\Delta Y|Z_1)$ on $\Delta Z - E(\Delta Z|Z_1)$, where the conditional expectations are estimated using Lasso.
-The coefficient is smaller than before and insignificant ($-0.86$, s.e.=0.92), and insignificantly different from the paper's reduced-form coefficient ($H = 0.47$).
-When we reproduce the exercise using NN, the slope coefficient is equal $-0.73$, it is not different from zero (s.e. = 0.91), and it is not significantly different from the paper's reduced-form coefficient ($H = 0.47$).
+The coefficient is smaller than before and significant ($-0.86$, s.e.=0.35), and significantly different from the paper's reduced-form coefficient ($H = 5.15$).
+When we reproduce the exercise using NN, the slope coefficient equals $-0.67$, it is significantly different from zero (s.e.=0.35) and from the paper's reduced-form coefficient ($H = 6.78$).
+If we control for $E(\Delta Z|Z_1)$ linearly, the coefficient on $\Delta Z$ is not significantly different from zero.